 The Code of Practice applies to the extent appropriate to savings banks with equity certificates.
-Any deviations are explained below.
+Any deviations are explained under the point concerned.

 SpareBank 1 SMN has a distinct corporate governance policy, and will further develop this policy within the framework of applicable laws and in keeping with recommendations emanating from influential sources.